bml-research/Labcourses/cloning/cloning.md

 *<sub>Figure 2.
 Overview of TA cloning.
 Note that TA cloning eliminates the need of restriction enzymes.
 Source: Wikipedia.</sub>*

 The vector containing the insert is transformed to a cell.
 Often, a particular strain of *E. coli* (DH5-Alpha) is used for efficient transformation.
 DH5-Alpha Cells are engineered to maximize transformation efficiency.
-They are defined by mutations to reduce breakdown of DNA and reduce recombination.
+They are defined by mutations to reduce breakdown of DNA and reduce recombination (endA1, recA1).
 In addition, the cells facilitate blue white screening.
 The cells are competent and often used with calcium chloride transformation to insert the desired plasmid.
 The plasmid contains an "origin of replication" that facilitates replication in the host cell.
 Transformants (that contain the plasmid DNA) can be selected using an antibiotic selection marker such as the ampicillin resistance gene (figure 3).
 Transformants with an insert can be selected using blue-white screening.
-The destination vector contains a part of the β-galactosidase gene (another part of this gene resides in the DH5-Alpha host).
+The destination vector contains a part of the β-galactosidase gene (another part of this gene resides in the DH5-Alpha host, the DH5-Alpha strain contains a lacZΔM15 mutation).
 Ligation of the insert disrupts the β-galactosidase gene on the destination vector.
 The β-galactosidase part that resides in the DH5-Alpha host does not result in functional β-galactosidase.
 The presence of active β-galactosidase can be detected by X-gal, a colourless analog of lactose that may be cleaved by β-galactosidase to form a bright blue insoluble pigment.
 Instead, colonies that contain the insert will remain white as the β-galactosidase gene is disrupted by the precense of the insert.

  At the end of the cloning procedure, the desired DNA can be amplified to large amounts for downstream applications such as recombinant protein production.